 The knowledgeable in-house guide of Baba & Nyonya Heritage Museum led us to walk around this museum for about one hour.
 Jumping into the rabbit hole, we traveled back to more than 100 years ago when the original Cheng family still lived there.
 The daily life of Baba & Nyonya flashed back vividly in front of us along with some important ceremonies like wedding and funeral.
 They did live quite an interesting life back then.
 Can you imagine there was even a homemade peephole upstairs to spy visitors?
 How clever is that!
 No photo is allowed in this museum.
 You can explore the mystery yourself when you visit Melaka.

 Baba Nyonya Heritage Museum preserves the original furniture well.

 Different religions and cultures in Melaka and George Town mingled and coexisted in perfect harmony, which bear testimony to a living multi-cultural heritage of Asia and Europe.
 And for now, the latter is also famous for street arts and delicious food.
 Wandering around George Town, you may encounter many metal signs and murals.
 If you would like to have a little adventure, you can buy a puzzle map or track down all the street arts like a treasure hunter.
 Whatever you choose to do, this small town won't disappoint you.

-Odyssey with the cat mural in George Town.
+Odyssey (now Odynovo) with the cat mural in George Town.

 Metal sign: Angry aunt with a beautiful girl.

 Heritage area with European style house next to a temple.

 Comparing with other places in Southeast Asia, street food in George Town has sweeter flavor and multifarious options.
 Recommended by our local guide, we tried some local delicacies at Mccalister Road where a lot of local people enjoyed their dinner as well.